Skip to content

 SSH connection does not appear

-To expose the SSH connection to a container, the application must:
+To expose SSH for a container, the application must:

-• Configure a port called SSH with value 22.
+• Configure a port named SSH with value 22.

-Note that the workload might need to pull the image, so the SSH port may appear with a delay.
+The workload may need to pull the image, so the SSH port can appear after a delay.

 Not found files